michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 42

-1. To the chief Musician, Maschil, for the sons of Korah.As the hart panteth after the water brooks, so panteth my soul after thee, O God.Maschil…: or, A Psalm giving instruction of the sons, etcpanteth: Heb. brayeth
+1. To the chief Musician, Maschil, for the sons of Korah.As the hart panteth after the water brooks, so panteth my soul after thee, O God.

 2. My soul thirsteth for God, for the living God: when shall I come and appear before God?